Andrew Corbet (died 1578)

 Castled elephant and monogram of Sir Andrew Corbet.
 Part of medieval gatehouse, modified by Sir Andrew, viewed from north.
 Moreton Corbet Castle, Shropshire.

 Signature of Sir Andrew Corbet, 3 March 1571.

-Sir Andrew Corbet (1 November 1522 – 16 August 1578) was an English Protestant politician of the mid-Tudor and early Elizabethan periods: a member of the powerful Council in the Marches of Wales for a quarter of a century.
+Sir Andrew Corbet (1 November 1522 – 16 August 1578) was an English Protestant politician of the mid-Tudor and early Elizabethan eras: a member of the powerful Council in the Marches of Wales for a quarter of a century.
 Drawn from the landed gentry of Shropshire and Buckinghamshire, he was twice a member of the Parliament of England for Shropshire.